lbormann/darts-caller/README.md

 *`-DL / --downloads`*

 If you set this to '1' the application will download available voice-packs that are not already installed.
 Installation path is the value of -M.
-On first application-start, it downloads and extracts multiple voice-packs: it will take several minutes; be patient - take a coffee.
 By default this is activated.

 *`-DLL / --downloads_limit`*